 A reserve fund has been established for sanitary landfill activity and funds could be utilized for this sanitary landfill site closure and post-closure liability.
-The reserve fund balance at December 31, 2020 is \$26,034 (2019 - \$21,649).
+The reserve fund balance at December 31, 2021 is \$28,345 (2020 - \$26,034).

 The Corporation, with Council approval, is in the process of completing an Individual Environmental Assessment (EA) for the expansion of the W12A landfill site.
-The Minister of the Environment, Conservation and Parks approved the proposed Amended Terms of Reference for the undertaking in July, 2019 and the Draft Environmental Study Report has been prepared for final review by all stakeholders.
-At this stage in the process the EA is approximately 75% complete.
+The Minister of the Environment, Conservation and Parks approved the proposed Amended Terms of Reference for the undertaking in July, 2019 and the Environmental Study Report has been submitted to the Ministry of Environment Conservation and Parks for public and government comment.
+At this stage in the process the EA is approximately 95% complete.
 Successful completion of this EA process will result in extension of the anticipated closure date and an increase in the remaining waste disposal capacity currently assumed in the determination of the liability.

-The Corporation anticipates the project to be completed over the next few years and a Ministry decision be reached by 2021.
+The Corporation anticipates the project to be completed over the next few years and a Ministry decision be reached by 2023.